 What to Do at Home

 Getting ahead of a snow storm can save you time, energy and peace of mind later on.
-Before winter precipitation arrives, make sure gutters and drains are unblocked so melting snow/ice will have a place to go.
+Before winter precipitation arrives, make sure gutters and drains are unblocked.
+This way melting snow/ice will have a place to go.

 In addition to shoveling or snow blowing, one trick is to lay out a sturdy cloth or tarp before the snow or ice comes.
 You can cover your car, porch, stairs, walkways, etc. and then simply remove the snow-covered cloth or tarp when it’s time to leave the house.